Unleash/unleash/website/docs/feature-flag-tutorials/rust/implementing-feature-flags-rust.md

 cargo add unleash-api-client --features reqwest
 ```

 There are a few dependencies, and here's why: We need an HTTP client to make the request, and `serde` to deserialize the Unleash response.
 Our SDK is constantly polling Unleash to retrieve the value of feature flags, and caches that in memory.

-We don't want to block your app while this happens, so we need an async runtime.
-We're picking `tokio`.
+We want to let you choose the nature of that concurrency, so we're compatible with `async-std`, `tokio` and standard threads.
+We're picking `tokio` here.

 ```rust
 use enum_map::Enum;